mdbappymia/Task-2-CRUD-API/README.md

+# Task 2: Product CRUD APP/API

+## This api work on localhost

 - **CRUD routes:** It should be able to create, read, update, delete unique/single category and products.

 - Create product api: http://localhost:5000/products [post request]